 Filing Procedures and Deadlines for Federal Income Taxes

 As April 15 approaches, taxpayers can choose how to file their returns.
-The oldest method is by mail.
-Forms and instructions can be obtained online at the IRS website, at a local IRS office or at places like a library or post office.
+The oldest, and least efficient method, is by mail.
+Forms and instructions can be obtained online at the IRS website, at a local IRS office or at public places like a library or post office.
 After the forms are filled out properly, they can be mailed to the appropriate IRS address listed on the agency’s website or on the instruction booklet that accompanies the form.

 However, fewer and fewer people mail their returns each year.
-In 2012, more than 100 million people filed their returns electronically.
+In 2018, 92% of taxpayers – more than 126 million people – filed their returns electronically.
 Electronic filing can be done from any computer or from the office of any authorized e-file provider, who can also help with the preparation of the return.
 While the IRS doesn’t require electronic filing, it recommends it.
 E-filing generally assures a quicker refund than filing by mail.

 Individuals who have trouble meeting a filing deadline can apply for an extension.
 Both electronic and paper options to file an extension are available.
-Missed deadlines can incur severe penalties, including interest charges and late fees.
+Taxpayers who miss filing deadlines can incur severe penalties, including interest charges and late fees.